seece/cbdocs/src/exe_format.md

 Please note that the data location is saved as an offset from the end of the file.

+## The interpreter
+The CoolBasic interpreter is written in Blitz Basic, so these executables actually contain two bytecode streams!
+After UPX decompression, the Blitz bytecode can be found from the resource RCData:1111:1033.

 [1]: http://killedwhale.info/?p=43
 [upx_link]: http://upx.sourceforge.net/